maoueh/cookbook-gitlab/doc/development.md

 and follow [the readme instructions to run it in development mode](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/README.md#run-in-development-mode).

-*Note* SSH push won't work on metal setup but you can still clone and push by using `http`.
+*Note* SSH push won't work on metal setup but you can still clone and push using `http`.

 # Troubleshooting and limitations